-The Fair and Square Redistricting procedure is offered as a tool to counter gerrymandering.
-This work presents a straightforward, fair approach for drawing legislative district maps.
-Advocates can then use that knowledge to demand that such approaches be used to draw the maps in their states.
-In short, the goal is to help citizens, advocates and commissioners, as well as legislators and judges, use approaches such as the Fair and Square procedure to finally lay the gerrymandering dragon to rest.
+The Fair and Square Redistricting Procedure is a new straightforward nonpartisan approach for constructing fair legislative maps.
+Advocates can use knowledge of such procedures to demand that such approaches be used to draw the maps in their states.
+In short, the goal of this work is to help citizens, advocates and commissioners, as well as legislators and judges, use approaches such as the Fair and Square Procedure to finally lay the gerrymandering dragon to rest.